coopyey/ttrpg-campaign-site/content/Seal of Infinity/Session Notes/Session 014.md

 ---

 The stranger is dressed very flamboyantly.
 He’s talking and there’s a group around him.
 Faylen doesn’t recognize this guy even when he squints to look at him.
 Tabby approaches and asks if the man likes a good brew, and he says of course.
-The man introduces himself as Crawforde Delafontaine and accepts the offer for Tabby to buy him a round.
+The man introduces himself as [[Crawforde]] Delafontaine and accepts the offer for Tabby to buy him a round.
 Tabby sits down with him and realizes that Crawforde talks a lot without actually saying anything.
 Where Tabby has stories, this man has words.

 He leans closer to Tabby and admits that he has the Seal of Infinity in his pockets.
-He confirms that the Seal was stolen from the capital and he exclaims that he will be the man who will take the Seal back to th capital.
+He confirms that the Seal was stolen from the capital and he exclaims that he will be the man who will take the Seal back to the capital.
 Tabby admits he’s heard of this and asks if Crawforde has actually found it, and the man says yes, and Tabby asks if he’s found the whole thing, and Crawforde explains that the Seal doesn’t break into many pieces!
 Tabby says of course, and Crawforde admits he hopes for the paid reward, the fame and the renown.

 Crawforde Delafontaine is a famous adventurer, went to ruin in forgotten empire and got something important.
 He is currently reemerging saying he has the Seal of Infinity.
-If he wants to take it to Jewel he’s going in the wrong direction.
+If he wants to take it to [[Jewel]] he’s going in the wrong direction.

 ---

 Zerch has taken Bosch to the baggage wagon.
 There are two other men in the shadows that say nothing.
 Zerch tells Bosch not to worry about those two because they’re friends, and not to worry about them.
 Bosch says any friend of Zerch’s is a friend of his.
 Bosch regales Zerch with some of his tales.
 Zerch says that there’s a guy on the train that may have the seal, and Bosch explains that pissing that guy off will reveal his true nature.
 Zerch suggests working together on this one and Bosch asks if Zerch has a way to push this, and Zerch says that they will need some chaos and that Bosch has already helped him a lot.

 Zerch says that he and the boys were going to cause some chaos but Bosch is going to be responsible for that now, with a little help from Zerch and the boys if possible.

-Zerch says that they will be stealing the Seal of Infinity from this guy, and if it’s a fake then they will kill him for wasting his time.
+Zerch says that they will be stealing the Seal of Infinity from Crawforde, and if it’s a fake then they will kill him for wasting his time.

 Faylen hears the following:

-Zerch was thinking they shouldn’t wait until night and they need to get this party going and get the crowd going.
+>*Zerch was thinking they shouldn’t wait until night and they need to get this party going and get the crowd going.
 Bosch says who needs plans, really, it’ll work out.
 Zerch says he wishes he could but the Boss loves a plan and Zerch loves the boss.
 Bosch says congratulations and Zerch rolls his eyes at this joke, after chuckling.
 The boys will help and Bosch says that his issue with killing the guy is he does all this work to piss the guy off and then if he’s dead he’s not mad, and does Bosch want to piss off the boss or this guy.
-Zerch reassures that Bosch doesn’t want to piss off the boss.
+Zerch reassures that Bosch doesn’t want to piss off the boss.*

 Faylen walks away after this.